 - Step 8: Zoom out and start giving the front legs and body to the Doggie.

-- Step 9: After you complete the drawing, your Dog should look something like this.
+- Step 9: After you complete the drawing, your Dog should look like this.

 - Step 11: Now, as we completed the drawing.
 It’s time to give a color to our furry friend.
 I chose the following color.
-Play creative and choose a color to your Dog.
+Play creative and select a color for your Dog.